 Practice

 Practicing your responses to commonly asked accounting interview questions beforehand can help you feel more comfortable going into the interview.
-You can practice your accounting interview questions by looking at the top accounting skills and brushing up on some you could be more confident with.
+Looking at the top accounting skills and brushing up on some you could be more confident about can be helpful, too.

 Research